 Pastors today are asking, what are the qualities of a ‘real preacher’?
-Actually the question should be ‘what are the qualities of an effective preacher?’
-So let me share with you today, the 10 qualities that transform an ordinary speaker into a effective preacher.
+Actually, the question should be ‘what are the qualities of an effective preacher?’
+So let me share with you today, the 10 qualities that transform an ordinary speaker into an effective preacher.

 Don’t preach something that you don’t do yourself in the first place.
 How can you become an effective preacher if no one listens?
 Don’t distribute pages from the Bible, rather let the message to speak to your heart in advance.
 Then it to your others.

-My homiletics teacher in my first day at the class told me ‘Spend one hour in study for every minute you are going to spend behind the pulpit’
+My homiletics teacher on my first day at the class told me ‘Spend one hour in the study for every minute you are going to spend behind the pulpit’

 You must prepare your self intellectually (have your sermon notes ready on time) and spiritually (what about your relationship with God and others?) before you can preach to such a crowd without disappointing them.
-All the pastors all have to discharge a load of responsibilities including visitation, counseling and handling daily church matters etc. and finding time for preparation could be difficult.
-However the key is to set our priorities right.
-The effective management professional is a person who knows to put his priorities in the right order.
+All the pastors all have to discharge a load of responsibilities including visitation, counseling, and handling daily church matters, etc. and finding time for preparation could be difficult.
+However, the key is to set our priorities right.
+An effective management professional is a person who knows to put his priorities in the right order.
 So is the effective Preacher.
 Remember you cannot fool your congregation.
 The moment you start preaching they can guess whether you are prepared or not.
 You can read more about preparation here.

 People may not respond to your style in the beginning, but as time goes by people will respect and listen to you for who you, (given that they can count on your character).
 I am not saying that you shouldn’t learn from others, but don’t be them.

 In Sri Lanka there are more than five different mobile phone service providers.
 However only two companies are on top.
 The secret is they meet people’s communication needs.
 Others advertise big, but do not deliver.